DevSnicket/eunice/README.md

 ## YAML

-To give Euince [composability](https://en.wikipedia.org/wiki/Composability) within and between stages, a common data format for structure and dependency is described using [YAML](https://yaml.org/).
+To give Eunice [composability](https://en.wikipedia.org/wiki/Composability) within and between stages, a common data format for structure and dependency is described using [YAML](https://yaml.org/).

 What's supported in the YAML is specified [here](docs/yaml.md).